Alexer333/Challenge-7-README-Generator/README.md

   <img alt="Static Badge" src="https://img.shields.io/badge/License-MIT-green">

   ## Description
   This is a README Generator that you can use to automatically generate a properly formatted README!
-This README was made with it.

   * [Installation](#installation)
   * [Usage](#usage)